JakobLiebig/neuralchess/README.md

 β1 = 0.90; β2 = 0.99 and ε = 1e − 0.8.
 The network
 has been trained with Minibatches of 128 samples."*

-### Color based vs. turn based board representation
+### Color-based vs. turn-based board representation
-The mentioned paper uses a turn based approach to classify positions.
+The mentioned paper uses a turn-based approach to classify positions.
-In this turn based approach the nn maps a chess position to a winning color.
+In this turn-based approach, the nn maps a chess position to a winning color.

-My turn based approach mirrors the board to always be the pov of the active player.
+My turn-based approach mirrors the board always to be the pov of the active player.
 Then it maps that mirrored board to "winning for active player" or "losing for active player" (or "drawing").
-My idea was, that a position where its whites turn favoring white would be favoring black if the pieces colors would be swapped and it was blacks turn.
+My idea was, that a position where its whites turn favoring white would be favoring black if the piece colors would be swapped and it was blacks turn.
+This should also minimize the number of possible unique inputs into the network.

 ![alt text](https://github.com/JakobLiebig/neuralchess/blob/main/docs/plt.png)

-Using my limited amount of training data and hardware my approach was still able to outperform the color based approach discribed in the paper.
+Using my limited amount of training data and hardware my approach was still able to outperform the color-based approach described in the paper.

 ### Data
 The Model learns through the [Lichess EVALUATIONS](https://database.lichess.org/#evals) data set.